scottsapps/SCOTUSWatch_Android/README.md

 ## Getting Updates

 Updates are not automatic.
-When a new version is available, download the new APK from the [Releases page](https://github.com/scottsapps/SCOTUSWatch_Android/releases) and install it over the existing app — your settings are preserved.
+When a new version is available, you'll receive an on-device notification.
+You can then download the new APK from the [Releases page](https://github.com/scottsapps/SCOTUSWatch_Android/releases) and install it over the existing app — your settings are preserved.

 ---